-Depending on the switching state of the function block CO5 -> F09, frost protection measures are taken when the outdoor temperature falls below +3 °C. On selecting the frost protection program I, the Frost protection limit can be adjusted.
-The hysteresis to cancel the frost protection measures is always 1 °C.
+Frost protection measures become effective whenever the outdoor temperature falls below the Frost protection limit.
+The switching differential to cancel the frost protection measures is always 1 °C.

-- Frost protection program I (restricted frost protection): frost protection measures are taken only when all heating circuits in the system are in stand-by mode.
-The circulation pumps are forcedly switched on and their flow temperature set points are adjusted to 10 °C. The circulation pump in the DHW circuit is switched on forcedly only when the heating operation of all heating circuits is suspended in optimizing mode, or when stand-by mode has been adjusted at the mode selector switch.
-Nevertheless, the storage tank is always recharged to 10 °C if the storage tank temperature falls below 5 °C. - Frost protection program II: the heating circuit circulation pumps are always switched on forcedly.
+- Frost protection program I (restricted frost protection); frost protection measures are taken only when all heating circuits in the system are in stand-by mode.
+The circulation pumps are forcedly switched on and their flow temperature set points are adjusted to 10 °C. The circulation pump in the DHW circuit is switched on automatically only when stand-by mode has been adjusted at the mode selector switch in all heating circuits.
+Nevertheless, the storage tank is always recharged to 10 °C if the storage tank temperature falls below 5°C. - Frost protection program II: the heating circuit circulation pumps are always switched on forcedly.
 The flow temperature set points of all heating circuits currently in stand-by mode are set to +10 °C. In the DHW circuit, the circulation pump is always activated.
 If the storage tank temperature falls below +5 °C, the storage tank is recharged to +10 °C.

 Functions WE Configuration

 Frost protection program I CO5 -> F09 - 0

 3 °C Frost protection limit / -15 to 3 °C

 Frost protection program II CO5 -> F09 - 1

+3 °C Frost protection limit / -15 to 3 °C

+·
-Frost protection operation of a pump, a heating circuit or the DHW circuit is active only when the frost protection icon # is indicated on the display.

-Fixed set point control without outdoor temperature sensor does not include frost protection in stand-by mode.
+Note: Frost protection operation of a pump, a heating circuit or the DHW circuit is active only when the frost protection icon \ is indicated on the display.
+Fixed set point control without outdoor temperature sensor does not include frost protection monitoring in stand-by mode.